-- 1. The Cluster Governance Committee informs the Governing Bodies of each participating institution on all matters pertaining to the Cluster.
-The following persons are entitled to attend any meeting of the Committee: any member of the Committee provided not suspended from a participating school, the head teacher or named substitute of the schools whether or not a member of the Governance Committee and such other persons as the Committee may determine. - 2.
-Each Governing Body will determine the membership on the Cluster Governance Committee for their school. - 3.
-The Governing Bodies of the schools seek to reach common agreement on Cluster activity in order that the "Cluster Lead" (SEE SECTION "C" BELOW) is able to ensure that appropriate practices are followed. - 4.
-The Committee makes decisions by a majority vote.
-Each school or institution will have only one vote (each school will decide who has the authority to cast that vote).
-Where there is an equal division of votes the person who is acting as chair of the Committee for the purposes of the meeting shall have a second or casting vote, provided that person is a member of a participating Governing Body.
-If a decision cannot be reached the matter is referred to the full Governing Bodies of the participating institutions for consideration. - 5.
-The Cluster Governance Committee is chaired by a governor elected annually by the members of the Committee. - 6.
-The Cluster is chaired by the person agreed annually by the headteachers of the participating schools (Cluster Lead).
+- 1. The Cluster Steering Group informs the Governing Bodies of each participating institution on all matters pertaining to the Cluster and acts as a forum of the Governing Body to jointly agree matters relating to the Cluster.
+The following persons are entitled to attend any meeting of the Steering Group: any member of the Steering Group provided not suspended from a participating school, the head teacher or named substitute of the schools whether or not a member of the Cluster Steering Group and such other persons as the Steering Group may determine. - 2.
+Each Governing Body will determine the membership on the Cluster Steering Group for their school. - 3.
+The Governing Bodies of the schools seek to reach common agreement on Cluster activity in order that the "Cluster Lead" (SEE SECTION "C" BELOW) is able to ensure that appropriate practices are followed.